Supported Bitcoin addresses in Phantom

 Address type Starts with Used for

-Native Segwit bc1q...
-Buying Bitcoin, receiving from wallets and exchanges
+Native SegWit bc1q...
+Buying Bitcoin and receiving BTC from wallets and exchanges

 New wallets use Native SegWit by default.
-Some apps and services may send Bitcoin to a Taproot address instead, so your funds may not appear in Phantom unless Taproot is enabled.
+Some apps and services may send Bitcoin to a Taproot address instead.

 Native SegWit (bc1q...)

 Phantom uses a Native SegWit address by default.
-This address works well for buying Bitcoin in Phantom and receiving Bitcoin from other wallets or exchanges.
-Many apps use your Native SegWit address as your payment address.
+This address is commonly used for buying Bitcoin in Phantom and receiving BTC from other wallets or exchanges.

 Taproot (bc1p...)

-Taproot addresses are used for Ordinals and collectibles.
+Taproot addresses are commonly used for Ordinals and Bitcoin collectibles.
 If you buy a Bitcoin collectible, the marketplace may ask you to enable your Taproot address.

-Note: When swapping to Bitcoin, Phantom defaults to your Taproot address even if it isn't enabled.
-If you don't see your swapped Bitcoin in Phantom, turn on Taproot in SettingsPreferencesPreferred Bitcoin Address.
+Note: When swapping to Bitcoin, Phantom defaults to your Taproot address even if it is not enabled.
+If you do not see your swapped Bitcoin in Phantom, turn on Taproot in SettingsPreferencesPreferred Bitcoin Address.

 Manage your preferred Bitcoin address

-Choose which address type Phantom uses by default:
+Choose which Bitcoin address type Phantom uses by default:

 1. Select your profile avatar in the upper left.